VirgilSecurity/virgil-purekit-go/README.md

     //use decrypted data
 }
 ```
-Encryption is performed using AES256-GCM with key & nonce derived from the master key using HKDF and random 256-bit salt.
+Encryption is performed using AES256-GCM with key & nonce derived from the user's encryptionKey using HKDF and random 256-bit salt.

 Virgil Security has Zero knowledge about a user's `encryptionKey`, because the key is calculated every time when you execute `EnrollAccount` or `VerifyPassword` functions at your server side.